spawnfest/raml_ama_ding_dong/README.md

 to do.
 We would eventually love to:

 * Support the rest of the specification!
+* Provide more tools for building API code, leveraging the RAML specification when possible.
+For example, it would be nice to have a `link()` helper function that's aware of `baseUri`.
 * Generate matching client code from a RAML file.
 * Provide tools to ensure that a response validates in automated server tests and that request validate in automated client tests.